mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 As we entered due diligence, I expanded this checklist to include things that would need to happen during the transition.
 I split the checklist into four categories:

-- Things that should happen before closing
+- Things that must happen before closing
-- Things that should happen a day or two after closing
+- Things that must happen a day or two after closing
 - Things that should happen within the first week after closing
 - Things that should happen within the first month after closing